 As a result of the risks, some employers have already taken steps to protect employees from injuries related to the use of e-scooters, e-bikes and bike-share systems.
-One approach is to adopt a policy that e-scooters and bicycles (propelled or otherwise) are not acceptable for business use and are barred during working hours.
-The Charlotte Observer reports[3] that Duke Energy instituted such a ban due to the risks associated with e-scooter operation.
-The company also warns employees to be on the lookout for e-scooters when walking, riding a bike or driving a car.

-Other employers who wish to allow e-scooter use for business may find that their existing vehicle use policies can be extended to the use of such devices.
+One approach is to adopt a policy that prohibits e-scooters and bicycles (propelled or otherwise) for business use and clearly states they are barred during working hours.
+Those who wish to allow their use may find that their existing vehicle-use policies can be extended to the use of such devices.